jagadish-chauhan/string-calculator-tdd-js/Readme.md

 ## A Simple String Calculator Using TDD Kata

 ## Purpose
-Learn to use Test Driven Development to create a program.
+Assesment and Learn to use Test Driven Development to create a program.

 ## Description
 This kata was created by Jagadish Chauhan and is designed to help you learn TDD coding and refactoring.